List of birds of Corsica: Rails, moorhens, and coots

-Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots and gallinules.
-Typically they inhabit dense vegetation in damp environments near lakes, swamps or rivers.
-In general they are shy and secretive birds, making them difficult to observe.
+Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots, and moorhens.
+Typically they inhabit dense vegetation in damp environments near lakes, swamps, or rivers.
+Many are shy and secretive birds, but some are bold and conspicuous.
 Most species have strong legs and long toes which are well adapted to soft uneven surfaces.
-They tend to have short, rounded wings and to be weak fliers.
+They tend to have short, rounded wings and appear to be to be weak fliers, though many are capable of long-distance migration.